Best Free Screen Recorder Software No Watermark 2026

 • Watermark: None

-The catch: Windows-only.
-Mac users need to look elsewhere.
+The catch: It’s Windows-only.
+Sorry, Mac users, you’ll need to look elsewhere.

 3. macOS Built-in Recorder — Best for Mac Users (Mac Only)

-Most Mac users don’t realize their machine has a perfectly capable screen recorder built right in.
-Press Cmd + Shift + 5 on macOS Monterey or later, and you get a clean screen recording interface with no watermarks, no installs, and no time limits.
+Most Mac users don’t even realize their machine has a perfectly capable screen recorder built right in.
+Just press Cmd + Shift + 5 on macOS Monterey or later, and you’ll get a clean screen recording interface with no watermarks, no installs, and no time limits.
+How easy is that?

 Key specs: